Cheating in online chess: Overview

 Computers have far surpassed the best human chess players.
 Note that the ratings shown are for slow chess; the disparity between humans and engines widens in faster time controls, as human performance is more reliant on time.

-Both Chess.com and Lichess forbid players from receiving any outside assistance for their play in rated games (with the exception of correspondence games, in which opening repertoires may be referred to).
+Both Chess.com and Lichess prohibit any outside assistance in rated games, except in correspondence play where players may refer only to personal notes, opening books, and other static resources.
 Despite this, some players refer to engines while in play, giving them an unfair advantage over their opponents.
 In 2022, it was estimated that the world's strongest chess engine, Stockfish, which is free and open source, could be expected to beat the world's strongest human player, Magnus Carlsen, in 98% of games, drawing him in the remaining 2%.

-For ordinary chess players, prone to inaccuracies and blunders, defeating engine assisted play is only possible if and when cheaters make mistakes, if and when they decide not to use engine assistance.
+For ordinary players, defeating engine-assisted opponents is only possible when cheaters make mistakes.
+These are not strategic miscalculations, but practical errors such as inputting incorrect moves, misreading the board position, or deliberately selecting suboptimal moves to appear convincingly human.
+Success does not stem from superior calculation or positional understanding.
+It arises solely from the cheater's need to conceal their advantage, which creates rare and fleeting vulnerabilities.

 Roughly 0.6% of Chess.com accounts have been closed for cheating.
 Chess.com claims it analyzed 2.5 million games in 2023, and that it banned 1 million accounts for cheating that same year.
 Since International Master Danny Rensch has claimed that the site only conducts bans it is "willing to go to court" over, the actual number of cheaters can be significantly higher.

 Lichess claims that it handled 91,000 reports for cheating in 2022 and 93,000 in 2023, and that it flagged 61,000 and 72,000 accounts for cheating in those two years, respectively; it's unclear how many of the flagged accounts were also reported.